linuxways25/Piwigo-Stack/README.md

 MariaDB Database: High-performance relational database storage for photo metadata, user accounts, and configurations.

-Redis Cache (Planned): In-memory data store to be integrated in future releases for session handling and database query caching to speed up high-traffic instances.
+Redis Cache: In-memory data store to be integrated in future releases for session handling and database query caching to speed up high-traffic instances.

 **📁 Project Directory Structure**